 This sub-fund invests at least 90% of its assets in investment grade bonds or other investment grade fixed income instruments issued by emerging countries (Non OECD countries as at 1 January 1994 as well as Turkey, and Greece), and by companies that have their registered offices in or conduct the majority of their business activity in one of these countries (including SUKUK for a maximum investment of 20% of the assets of the sub-fund), and also in financial derivative instruments on this type of asset.
 The sub-fund may not be invested in securities with a rating below BBB- (S&P or Fitch) or Baa3 (Moody's).
 In the event the rating criteria are no longer met, the manager will aim to adjust the composition of the portfolio in the interest of the shareholders within 6 months.
-The definition of the rating follows the following principles: In the case of securities rated by two agencies, the best rating among the two available will be taken.
+The definition of the rating follows the following principles: In the case of securities rated by two agencies, one or two best rates among rates available rule will be considered.
+In the case of securities rated by two agencies, the best rating among the two available will be taken.
 In the case of securities rated by three agencies, the two best ratings among the three available will be taken.